easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_DIFFERENTIATION_STRATEGY.md

 ├─ Cloud-first architecture (they're desktop)
 └─ Better AI integration (multi-model)

 Message: "JetBrains is for Java.
-Q-IDE is for everyone."
+Top Dog is for everyone."
 ```

 ### If Microsoft Attacks